nehadyounis/cronscheduler/README.md

 - A unique job identifier.

 ## Solution
-This is a python package that can schedule tasks and execute them in parallel on specefici times, as well as logging all the jobs that have been done.
+This is a Python package that can schedule tasks and execute them in parallel at specific times, as well as logging all the jobs that have been done.

-### Useage
+### Usage
 To use this solution, import Scheduler to the project
 ```python
 from scheduler import Scheduler
 ```

-Then initialize a scheduler, add jobs to it and put it to run, that's it.
+Then initialize a scheduler, add jobs to it, and put it to run, that's it.

 ```python
 def print_hi():